 This means that even those terrified of heights can become a window cleaner if they really want.
 And as windows always need cleaning, there’ll always be a market.

-Ready to start a window cleaning business?
+Ready to become a professional window cleaner?

 Starting a window cleaning business will require time and devotion, but the opportunity to be your own boss and run a business can be very rewarding.